-A vertical square channel was cut out in the graphite sphere for inserting the radiation source and the indicators, which could be refilled with tight--fitting graphite blocks.
-The neutron source $Q$ was located in the center of the sphere (Fig. 1).
-A Rn+Be mixture with an initial activity of around 70 mC were used as sources.
-To achieve good consistency, the beryllium powder was pressed into the shape of a small projectile and completely encased in glass, except for a filling capillary at the tip of the projectile.
-(A stronger Ra+Be [\textit{sic}] mixture, with which a higher measuring accuracy could certainly have been achieved, was unfortunately not yet available to us.)
-The indicators $I_1$ and $I_2$ were placed 6 and 50 cm from the center, respectively.
+A vertical square channel was cut out in the graphite sphere for inserting the radiation source and the indicators, which could be refilled with tight-fitting graphite blocks.
+The neutron source $Q$ was located in the center of the sphere (Fig.~1).
+Rn-Be with an initial activity of around 70~mCi was used as a source.
+In order to achieve good consistency, the beryllium powder was pressed in the form of a cruciform and completely melted with glass, except for a filling capillary at the tip of the projectile.
+(A stronger Ra-Be mixture, which would certainly have allowed for higher measurement accuracy, was unfortunately not yet available to us.)
+Indicators $I_1$ and $I_2$ were placed 6 and 50~cm, respectively, from the center.
 For some measurements, a third indicator $I_3$ was placed directly on the side of the graphite.
-The indicators contain around 24 mg Dy$_2$O$_3$ on a circular area of 2 cm outer diameter.
-Their sensitivity ratio was specifically determined and was equal to the ratio of the Dy amounts.
+The indicators contain around 24 mg Dy$_2$O$_3$ on a circular area of 2~cm diameter.
+Their relative sensitivities were specifically determined and found to match the ratio of their dysprosium content.
 The Dy$_2$O$_3$ was spread on thin aluminum sheets.
-Control experiments showed that the activity of the aluminum was not disruptive [to the measurements].
+Control experiments showed that the aluminum’s activity did not cause biases.